MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 If you get an error here,
 try a different mirror.

-Using manual inspection
+By manual inspection
 find the substring
 of the downloaded text
-corresponding to our handwritten page.
+corresponding to the handwritten page.
+In this case
+the substring begins at
+the 1st character
+and ends at the 1597th.

 ``` r
 baree_tx <- paste(baree$text[96:148], collapse = " ")